jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ### 2.x Using Objects

-In v8 we can do a lot of the same things we can do in JavaScript with objects like creating, setting properties, cloning, reading prototype, and more.
+In v8 we can do a lot of the same things we can do in JavaScript with objects like creating, setting properties, cloning, reading prototypes and more.

 #### 2.x Creating Objects

-Creating an object in v8 is a little more of a task but the same results above can be accomplished.
+Creating an object in v8 is a little more complicated but the same results as above can be accomplished.
 For this section we will focus on create literal objects from the `v8::Object` class.
 To create an object in v8 we need to execute the static method `New()` on the `v8::Object` class.

-***Figure 2.x - Creating a new object in in C++ with V8***
+***Figure 2.x - Creating a new object in C++ with V8***

 ```c++
 v8::Local<v8::Object> obj = v8::Object::New();